PhoenixPan/FrontEndDevelopment/css-basic.md

 5. Every element is a box!

 ## Margin

+##### Margin collapsing
-1. Top and bottom margins sometimes collapse into one single margin, which is the larger value of the two.
-2. Left and right margin won't collapse.
+Top and bottom margins of blocks are sometimes collapsed into a single margin whose size is the largest of the margins combined into it.
+Left and right margin won't collapse.
-3. margin:auto: make it center, for image, also make it a block element.

 ```
-// Prefix
-margin:50px 25px 50px 25px;  // top, right, bottom, left
-margin:50px 25px 50px;       // top, left and right, bottom
+margin:50px 25px 50px; /*top, left and right, bottom*/
-margin:50px 25px;            // top and bottom, left and right

-// Postfix
-auto    // margin:auto; align center
-length: px, pt, cm, etc.
+margin:auto;           /*make it center, for image, also make it a block element*/
-%       // % of parent element
+margin: 50%;           /* % of parent element*/
-inherit: inherit from the parent
 ```

 ## Padding
 1. Most elements do not havea default padding, so use a lot of "padding:0" will increase unnecessary burden for loading pages;